GabeCordo/cluster-tools/README.md

 An open source ingress gateway for monitoring and load balancing requests to distributed data pipelines.

-Peppermint provides fine-grained control over a deployment of horizontally distribute pipelines to control: how they are provisioned, how they should be taken offline, how they should be made redundant, and how they should be versioned.
+Pops provides fine-grained control over a deployment of horizontally distribute pipelines to control: how they are provisioned, how they should be taken offline, how they should be made redundant, and how they should be versioned.

 > The gateway is still a work in progress with hopes of adding more SRE functionality such as SLIs and SLAs